EvanZhouDev/zyma/CONTRIBUTING.md

 1.123.4
 ```

-When you've cloned the repo (or your fork of this repo) and checked out to your branch (following the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow#create-a-branch)), be sure to run `bun install`, `supabase start`, `supabase db reset`.
+When you've cloned the repo (or your fork of this repo) and checked out to your branch (following the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow#create-a-branch)), be sure to run `bun install`, `supabase start`, and `supabase db reset`.

 ## Pull Request contributing guide